bittersweetryan/GitHub-News-Filter/README.markdown

 This will be an extention for Chrome that allows users to filter their news feed in github by category.
 I noticed that my newsfeed is filled with comments and issues which I don't really care about, I just want to see the code.
 This extention will make it easy to filter out comments and focus on code updates.

+##Todo
+*Add close icon
+*Add functionality to filter and get more results -attach event listeners to checkboxes
+-check size of list to get more

 ##License
 This application is licensed under the MIT License